 Companies use the cloud for various benefits.

-- Pay-as-you-go pricing – With this model, you only pay for the resources you use (compute, storage, and database).
-There are no upfront payments or long-term commitments required.
+- Pay-as-you-go pricing.
+With this model, you only pay for the resources you use (compute, storage, and database).
+No upfront payments or long-term commitments are required.

-- Faster time to market – By renting cloud computing infrastructure on-demand, you can launch and run a project more quickly, reducing the time between idea and finished product.
+- Faster time to market.
+By renting cloud computing infrastructure on-demand, you can launch and run a project more quickly, reducing the time between the idea and the finished product.

-- Agility for business transitions – The traditional process for pivoting or switching a business that no longer works would involve selling old equipment (at a highly depreciated price), buying new infrastructure components tailored to the new line of business, and basically starting over in the IT department.
+- Agility for business transitions.
+The traditional process for pivoting or switching a business that no longer works involves selling old equipment (at a highly depreciated price), buying new infrastructure components tailored to the new business, and starting over in the IT department.
 In the cloud, you don’t have to put up with long, punitive yard sales to get anything new that you need.

-- Real-time collaborations – Cloud technologies enables you to work on a project with a colleague or entire team at the same time, over the internet, even if you’re hundreds of miles apart.
+- Real-time collaborations.
+Cloud technologies enable you to work on a project with a colleague or an entire team simultaneously, even if you’re hundreds of miles apart.

-- Service persistent and high availability – Cloud servers are always online from different parts of the world, and you can tap them whenever you need to.
+- Persistent service and high availability.
+Cloud servers are always online, and you can tap them whenever necessary.

-Next, let’s explore how you can use the cloud as an organization/company/business.
+Next, let’s explore how to use the cloud as an organization/company/business.

 Cloud Delivery Models: What Are The Four Cloud Computing Services?